Lob26/Lob26/README.md

 ### My status is...
 - 📚 Student at Universidad de Los Andes
-- 🏢 Worker at Duppla!
+- 🏢 Worker at duppla!

 ### Projects?
 Oh, right
 - 🌱 A Brewfile-like for Windows's winget